habit loops and quitting weed

-Habit loops
+Habit loops and weed.

 After years of using weed, it can feel automatic.
 Something happens, and before you have time to think, you are already reaching for it.